seabed-labs/drip-backend/README.md

 ## API Docs

-- [^3] use [oapi-codegen](https://github.com/deepmap/oapi-codegen) to code gen our api go types.
-- [^15] if the api docs are updated, we need to update the api codegen'd files
+- [^11] if the api docs are updated, we need to update the api codegen'd files
 - API docs are viewable at `http://localhost:8080/swagger.json`.

 ## Database